 No amount of skillful invention can replace the essential element of imagination.— Edward Hopper

 In 1913, he sold his first painting called Sailing, which was a painting he painted over an earlier self-portrait.
 To make new art, we often have to sacrifice the old.
 Like most of us, he hoped that his first sale would lead to more but that was not to be for some time.
 In 1914, he received a commission to make movie posters and handle publicity for a movie company.
 He loved the cinema and for a time this was a good fit.
 He spent his spare time working on his etchings; scenes of New York and Paris life.

 It was 1923 when he again ran into a former student of Robert Henri, Josephine Nivison.
 They were so opposite it was a match made in heaven.
 She was short, open, gregarious, sociable, and liberal, while he was tall (6 feet 5), secretive, shy, quiet, introspective and conservative.
 They were married the next year.
 Things changed for him almost immediately.
 He sold all his paintings in a one-man show and finally was able to put illustration behind him.
-The critics loved and raved about his work saying he did beautiful things to the most ugly subjects.
+The critics loved and raved about his work saying he did beautiful things to the ugliest subjects.
 He was 41.
 He remained bitter about the struggles and his early failures but was now able financially to live simply and stable.
 He continued to create art in his distinctive style but refused appearances and awards.

 Great art is the outward expression of an inner life in the artist, and this inner life will result in his personal vision of the world.— Edward Hopper

-In 1927 he sold one painting (Two on the Aisle) for a person record of $1,500, enough money to purchase an automobile for him to make his customary field trips to the countryside of New England to paint.
+In 1927 he sold one painting (Two on the Aisle) for a personal record of $1,500, enough money to purchase an automobile for him to make his customary field trips to the countryside of New England to paint.
 He faired better than most artists during the Great Depression, partly because of his simple lifestyle and partly because his paintings were still selling in museums and such.

 Do you think art should not be made into a parody of itself?